swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 In Python, variable names:

- - can include letters, digits, and underscores, but cannot start with a digit
+ - can include letters, digits, and underscores
+ - cannot start with a digit
  - are [case sensitive]({{ page.root }}/reference/#case-sensitive).

 This means that, for example: